 220. JAPANESE POPULAR CULTURE 3 cr.
 Focuses on the culture of ordinary Japanese, their interests, lifestyles, and activities, rather than the aesthetics of the elites.

 230. SHORT FICTION OF THE NINETEENTH CENTURY: RUSSIAN, SLOVAK, CZECH 3 cr.
-(Formerly ML 205) Survey of translated short stories and/or novellas from the nineteenth-century literatures of these Slavic peoples depicting the society, history, and culture of that era.
+Survey of translated short stories and/or novellas from these Slavic peoples depicting their 19th-century society, history, and culture.

 231. SHORT FICTION SINCE 1900: RUSSIAN, SLOVAK, CZECH 3 cr.
-(Formerly ML 206) Survey of translated short stories and/or novellas from the literatures of these Slavic peoples since 1900, depicting recent society, history, and culture.
+Survey of translated short stories and/or novellas from the literatures of these Slavic peoples since 1900, depicting recent society, history, and culture.

 232. HUNGARIAN CULTURE AND SOCIETY 3 cr.
 Aspects of contemporary Hungarian society and cultural traditions that focuses on outstanding representatives and works of Hungarian history and politics, ethnography, literature, music, film, and fine arts.